MyDimeIsUp/pHistory/README.md

 `pHistory.Config.chatCommand`: The chat message that staff members must enter to open the menu.

 `pHistory.Config.adminMod`: The admin mod you are currently using.
 Only ULX supported right now.
-FAdmin and ServerGuard support in the future
+FAdmin and ServerGuard support in the future.

 `pHistory.Config.allowedGroups`: Which ranks have access to the menu.
 Access to the menu allows them to open the menu, search a player's history and make notes.
-The following format should be followed for adding a new rank:

 `pHistory.Config.canDeleteEditNotes`:  Which ranks can delete notes not made by them.
 By  default, only staff members can modify/delete their own notes.
 Ranks in this usergroup can modify/delete notes not made by them.